Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Install the Microsoft Agent on each server..
 - [ ] Install the Microsoft Agent on Server1 and Server2 install the on-premises data gateway on Server3.

 ### You plan to use Azure Log Analytics to collect logs from 200 servers that run Windows Server 2016.
 You need to automate the deployment of the Microsoft Monitoring Agent to all the servers by using an Azure Resource Manager template.
 How should you complete the template?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point

 ![Question242](images/question242.jpg)